 Pianist Laura Leon: American Music At The Piano

-Laura Leon has received wide acclaim for her performances and recordings of a wide roster of American composers, including Peter Schickele, Eric Ewazen, Leo Kraft, Hugo Weisgall, William Bolcom, Steven Rosenhaus, Norman Dello Joio, Morton Gould, and Mark Isham.
+Laura Leon is recognized for her solo and collaborative performances and recordings of a wide roster of American composers, including Peter Schickele, Eric Ewazen, Leo Kraft, Hugo Weisgall, Steven Rosenhaus, Norman Dello Joio, Morton Gould and Mark Isham.

-Her performances include the Classical Recording Foundation's Annual Gala at Carnegie Hall's Weill Recital Hall at which Mr. Schickele received its Composer of the Year Award presented by WNYC host John Schaefer, followed by a surprise encore 4-hand performance with the composer.
-She produced Peter Schickele's 75th birthday concert with guest host Robert Sherman.
-She collaborated with violinist Colin Jacobsen for Morton Gould's Suite for Violin and Piano in honor of the composer-in attendance-at Tilles Center.
-She also performed the Gould with violinist Renee Jolles at the ASJM's Music in our Time.
+Her performances include the Classical Recording Foundation's Annual Gala at Carnegie Hall's Weill Recital Hall at which Mr. Schickele received its Composer of the Year Award presented by WNYC host John Schaefer, followed by a surprise 4-hand performance with the composer.
+She produced Peter Schickele's 75th birthday concert at Steinway Hall in 2011 with guest host Robert Sherman, renowned WQXR radio host.

-Her Heifer International International Bee Day program premiered film composer Mark Isham's own arrangement of his "The Secret Life of Bees-Suite for Piano" for the event.
-She premiered Steven Rosenhaus' Matilda Variations at the NY Australian Consulate-General's honoring Australia, and was the pianist for The White House/Capitol Hill's first Days of Remembrance.
+Her Heifer International Bee Day program premiered film composer Mark Isham's special piano arrangement from his film score "The Secret Life of Bees-Suite for Piano" for the event.
+She premiered Steven Rosenhaus' Matilda Variations at the NY Australian Consulate, which she commissioned for the concert, honoring Australia.

-She collaborated with award-winning New York photographer Barry Rosenthal for the live concert premiere of his Photobotanicus in Found in Nature: Musical Visualizing a Photographer's Compositions by composer Leo Kraft with digital animator David Tennet at Yamaha's Piano Salon; followed by Queens College's Two Places: New York and Prague, in conjunction with Czech artist Anna Matoushkova's NY exhibition Places-Homage to Leo Kraft, the Mannes School of Music, and shown at the Prague Museum of Music.
-Steven Rosenhaus' PRO.JECT was a 3-day live event with photographers Barry Rosenthal and Eric Jacobson, and backdrop designer Sandro LeFerla.
-Laura was Music Director for the Emmy-award winning documentary The Hidden Life, produced and directed by Suzy Schechtman, which aired on PBS.
+She collaborated with award-winning NY photographer Barry Rosenthal for the live premiere of Photobotanicus in Found in Nature: Musical Visualizing a Photographer's Compositions by Leo Kraft and digital animator David Tennet at Yamaha's NY Piano Salon; followed by Queens College's Two Places: New York and Prague, in conjunction with Czech artist Anna Matoushkova's NY exhibition and Places-Homage to Leo Kraft at the Mannes School of Music; it was also shown at the Prague Museum of Music.
+PRO.JECT, composed by Steven Rosenhaus, was a 3-day live event with photographers Barry Rosenthal and Eric Jacobson, and backdrop designer Sandro LeFerla.

-Laura is dedicated to maintaining a strong connection to 20th century American composers who set the compass for composition today.
+Laura maintains a strong connection to 20th century American composers who set the "compass" for composition today.
 Deeply committed to education, she is active as a teacher.
-She received an Ed.D. in Music and Music Education from Columbia University's Teachers College.
-Her dissertation, A Study, Analysis and Performance of the Songs and Song Cycles for Voice and Piano by Hugo Weisgall is an in-depth performance analysis of the vocal works of Weisgall, considered one of America's most distinguished 20th century opera composers.
+She received an Ed.D. in Music and Music Education from Teachers College, Columbia University.
+Her dissertation was A Study, Analysis and Performance of the Songs and Song Cycles for Voice and Piano by Hugo Weisgall, considered one of America's most important 20th century opera composers.